transcom/mymove-docs/docs/dev/contributing/backend/service-objects.md

 Note that the names here **match our database tables**, but in the singular form.

-Each of these subpackages handles the operations for one particular data model.
+Each of these sub-packages handles the operations for one particular data model.
 This helps us keep track of our database interactions and allows for differently-focused teams to speak with the database and APIs using the same validation and functionality.

-Now you must either find the subpackage that corresponds to the data model for your new function, or create a new one.
+Now you must either find the sub-package that corresponds to the data model for your new function, or create a new one.
 Make sure to add the directory _and_ the top-level Go file:

 ```text {6,9}
 mymove/